cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 3. Creating Users in OUs
+### <ins>Creating Users in OUs</ins>

 For this example we will be creating the users Tom Brady (our Sales manager) and Patrick Mahomes (our Sales staff) into the Sales department's OU according to our domain user table.

-a.
-Right-click on the Sales OU
+1. Right-click on the Sales OU
-b.
-Click New -> User
+2. Click New -> User
-c.
-Enter Patrick Mahomes' according to the domain user table
+3. Enter Patrick Mahomes' according to the domain user table
-   i.
-First name: Patrick
+   - First name: Patrick
-   ii.
-Last name: Mahomes
+   - Last name: Mahomes
-   iii.
-User logon name: PMahomes
+   - User logon name: PMahomes
-d.
-Click Next
+4. Click Next
-e.
-Set this password to something simple (e.g. @Password1), because this is only the initial password.
+5. Set this password to something simple (e.g. @Password1), because this is only the initial password.
-f.
-Make sure "User must change password at next logon" box is checked!
+6. Make sure "User must change password at next logon" box is checked!
-   i.
-Not doing so would be a violation of security, because the admin (you) would know the user's password!
+   - Not doing so would be a violation of security, because the admin (you) would know the user's password!
-g.
-Leave "User cannot change password", "Password never expires", and "Account is disabled" unchecked.
+7. Leave "User cannot change password", "Password never expires", and "Account is disabled" unchecked.
-   i.
-IT should not restrict normal users from performing a password change, this could create user authentication issues and slow down business operations
+   - IT should not restrict normal users from performing a password change, this could create user authentication issues and slow down business operations
-   ii.
-Passwords should ALWAYS expire for normal users in the event of an undetected breach or password leak.
+   - Passwords should ALWAYS expire for normal users in the event of an undetected breach or password leak.
 This limits the attacker's window to be able to use the illegally obtained employee credentials.
-   iii.
-The account should not be disabled, this is unnecessary in the scenario
+   - The account should not be disabled, this is unnecessary in the scenario
-h.
-Click Next -> Finish
+8. Click Next -> Finish
-i.
-Repeat the previous steps to create every user in their respective department using their credentials according to the domain user table
+9. Repeat the previous steps to create every user in their respective department using their credentials according to the domain user table

 After you create your users in their department OU, it should look like this: